Bulimia Nervosa Health Risks Span the Entire Body

 - Esophageal inflammation and/rupture, acid reflux (resulting from vomiting)

 - "Bulimia teeth" or tooth decay and staining (caused by stomach acids/frequent vomiting)

-- Digestive irregularity (chronic irregular bowel movements and constipation, stemming from laxative abuse)
+- Digestive irregularity (chronic irregular bowel movements and constipation, sometimes stemming from laxative abuse)

-- Risks associated with diabulimia (manipulating insulin for weight loss), including organ damage and peripheral neuropathy
+- Risks associated with diabulimia (manipulating insulin for weight loss in Type 1 Diabetics), including organ damage and peripheral neuropathy

 Bulimia side-effects and health risks can be serious and long-lasting — even life-threatening.
-Help is available — at specialized eating disorder clinics around the nation.
+Help is available at Eating Recovery Center — at specialized eating disorder clinics around the nation.

-Bulimia treatment includes both medical and psychiatric intervention as well as the support of a specially-trained dietician to ensure that you are safely transitioning to healthy, life-sustaining nourishment.
-And lastly, intensive therapy is needed so that you can identify what’s driving your illness and how you can adopt new, healthy behaviors.
+Bulimia treatment includes both medical and psychiatric intervention as well as the support of a specially-trained dietitian to ensure that you are safely transitioning to healthy, life-sustaining nourishment.
+And lastly, intensive therapy is needed so that you can learn and adopt new, effective coping behaviors.

 If you or someone you know is suffering from bulimia, please call 877-825-8584 to schedule a free consultation with an Eating Recovery Center Masters-level clinician.
 All calls are confidential.